 NOTE: To avoid whistling, it is important that the tube and the dome fit correctly into your ear.
 For other possible reasons, check with the Troubleshooting guide.

-CAUTION: Never attempt to modify the shape of the hearing aid, earmoulds, or tubing yourself.
+CAUTION: Never attempt to bend or modify the shape of the thin tube.

 7.4.4 Remove thin tube with dome